MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/private-link.md

 ## How it works

 Azure Arc Private Link Scope connects private endpoints (and the virtual networks they're contained in) to an Azure resource, in this case Azure Arc-enabled Kubernetes clusters.
 When you enable an Arc-enabled Kubernetes [cluster extension](extensions-release.md), then connection to other Azure resources may be required for these scenarios.
-For example, in the case of Azure Monitor, the logs collected from the cluster are sent to Log Analytics workspace.
+For example, with Azure Monitor, logs collected from the cluster are sent to Log Analytics workspace.

 Connectivity to the other Azure resources from an Arc-enabled Kubernetes cluster listed earlier requires configuring Private Link for each service.
 For an example, see [Private Link for Azure Monitor](/azure/azure-monitor/logs/private-link-security).